lbunch1/cmst335/concentration/tut.md

 console.log("Hello, from script.js")
 ```

-Serve the directory to your browser using your preffered method and check the console.
+Serve the directory to your browser using your preferred method and check the console.
 You should see the message in the console ensuring that the connection between the files is working.

 So let's work on the code for the game now.

+### Randomizing Arrays

 Lets start with a simple array, just so we can wrap our heads around what we are doing here